-5.5 ACCESSORY OUTSIDE STORAGE (Rev. 3/96, 03/17)
+5.5 ACCESSORY OUTSIDE STORAGE, STORAGE CONTAINERS, TRAILERS, DUMPSTERS (Rev. 3/96, 03/17, 03/24)

-Accessory storage of materials used in conjunction with a permitted use within any district shall be permitted on the same property as the permitted use.
-However, all goods and materials must be stored in accordance with the minimum yard dimensions specified in Table 4.2, Table of Dimensional Requirements.
+Accessory storage of materials used in conjunction with a permitted use within any district shall be permitted on the same property as the permitted use except for uses regulated under Section 5.5.1.
+All goods and materials must be stored in accordance with the minimum yard dimensions specified in Table 4.2, Table of Dimensional Requirements.
 The Planning Board may require screening of said storage areas through the Site Plan Review Process.